 Don’t let anybody hurt you again, ever.
 They can’t anyway.
 You’re much too real.

 That seems like a strange thing to hear in a stagy old Hollywood heartstring-tugger about a pure-souled everyman from the heartland coming down to New York to show those fat cats a thing or two.
-It’s certainly strange to hear describing a character created by Frank Capra, whose films audiences found so sappy they stuck them with the nickname “Capra-corn.”
+It’s certainly strange to hear it describe a character created by Frank Capra, whose films audiences found so sappy they stuck them with the nickname “Capra-corn.”
 But his films were always realer and rawer than you’d think from his armies of pale imitators or hazy memories of gathering round the tube to watch It’s a Wonderful Life.
 Readers here should already know that holiday perennial is also a dark tale of poverty, suicide, and despair.
 Mr. Deeds never quite gets that grim, but it’s still far from the cozy Americana you might expect.
-Capra may be sentimental but he’s no sentimentalist, and he portrays a world that’s not just antithetical to Longfellow Deeds’ folksy values but downright hostile to them.
+Capra may be sentimental, but he’s no sentimentalist, and he portrays a world that’s not just antithetical to Longfellow Deeds’ folksy values but downright hostile to them.

 In the climax, the caretakers of the fortune Deeds fell into try to declare him mentally incompetent for giving it away.
 They build their case mostly on his personal tics and erratic behavior, but the subtext is clear: in modern America, kindness is deviance.
 Mr. Deeds makes a good companion piece to other films like Miracle on 34th Street and Europa ’51 where the contemporary world views true goodness with confusion and horror.
 Miracle is also much darker than the broad strokes of its plot would make it seem.
 But it still doesn’t go as far as Mr. Deeds: in the later film, the majority seems to take Santa Claus’ side, even if it’s only out of cynical self-interest (as memorably personified by I Love Lucy’s William Frawley).
 In Mr. Deeds, the hero is all alone except for a few friends, and until he finally, cathartically, takes his own defense, his defeat seems assured.
 His accusers make it clear his compassion is a threat to the status quo: “If this man is permitted to carry out his plan, repercussions will be felt that will rock the foundations of our entire governmental system!”